Sinyks/AMT2020-StackOverflowSimpleVersion/README.md

 Some bugs and failures occur in the actual project

 - E2E tests fails if launch all at the same time
+- Integration test for questions failed in the pipeline sometimes :(

 ## Changes made after the presentation